ucsb-cs156/ucsb-cs156.github.io/topics/jenv/jenv_macos.md

 echo 'eval "$(jenv init -)"' >> /Users/pconrad/.zshrc
 ```

-If so, do it.
+If so, do it, and *then close and reopen your terminal window*.
+That step is very important.

 At this stage, don't worry about these messages, which may also appear:

 ```
 [OK]	No JAVA_HOME set